Embed This Data

 - FDI Inflow:

-The top income tax rate is 35 percent, and the top corporate tax rate is 10 percent.
-Other taxes include a value-added tax (VAT) and a real estate tax.
-The overall tax burden amounts to 26.3 percent of total domestic income.
-Government spending amounts to 47.4 percent of total domestic output.
-With the deficit growing to 6.5 percent of GDP and public debt at over 70 percent of GDP, the government has sought bailouts from the EU and Russia.
+The top personal income tax rate is 35 percent, and the top corporate tax rate is 12.5 percent.
+Other taxes include value-added and real estate taxes.
+The overall tax burden equals 33.2 percent of total domestic income.
+Over the past three years, government spending has amounted to 39.6 percent of total output (GDP), and budget deficits have averaged 0.7 percent of GDP.
+Public debt is equivalent to 108.0 percent of GDP.